NetaZuckerman/covid19/README.md

 Scroll down to read more about the csv file.

 4. Trim fastq files according to the csv file created in (2). \
-`python3 QC.py --trim template.csv -i /input/path/to/fastq.gz.files -o /trimmed/path`
+`python3 QC.py --trim template.csv -i /input/path/to/fastq/files -o /trimmed/path`

 5. Produce second reports to make sure you're happy with the trimming results. \
 `python3 QC.py --reports -i /trimmed/path -o /output/fastqc/2/path` \
-Be sure to provide the path to the trimmed fastq.gz this time.
+Be sure to provide the path to the trimmed fastq files this time.
 Repeat steps 2-5 if more trimming is needed.

 6. Run pipeline to produce consensus sequences for your samples, and get additional info such as number of reads, depth, coverage, etc. in results/report.txt.
-Run the pipeline on the trimmed fastq.gz files (the pipeline uses the paired files, ignoring singletons).
+Run the pipeline on the trimmed fastq files (the pipeline uses the paired files, ignoring singletons).
 To run the pipeline with raw fastq files omit the _--trimmed_fq_ flag. \
 `bash pipeline.sh --trimmed_fq -i fastq/trimmed/ -r /refs/refseq.fa`